top of page

 Where do you get your ideas?

-I get ideas from all sorts of places.
+Sometimes ideas come from my own life experiences, like being an exchange student in The Secret to Belonging.
+Other times ideas come from things I see or read about.
 The idea for ALONE came after my daughter and I read the novel Island of the Blue Dolphins and then researched the real "Lone Woman of San Nicolas Island" in our Mother-Daughter Book Club.
 I kept thinking about her living alone on the island, and I wondered what might happen if a modern-day seventh grader was left behind in a Colorado town.
-Ideas for poems come from things I see or hear or smell or taste, or from thoughts that pass through my mind.
+Then the idea for AWAY came from readers asking questions about the evacuation and the imminent threat in ALONE.

 How long did it take you to write ALONE?